 There is a scholarship (or many scholarships) out there for everyone.
 Every student has some skill, interest, experience, or characteristic that may make them an attractive candidate for one scholarship or another.
 And while we often refer to scholarships as “free money,” scholarships don’t actually come for free.
 It takes work to thoughtfully consider your strengths and research the scholarships that might be most appropriate for you.
 While the effort that goes into finding and winning scholarships may be akin to a part-time job, we at College Coach want to make your job a little easier.
 This on-going scholarship series highlights a new scholarship each week.
 Check out the below, along with the other posts in the series, and you may discover a funding resource that will make covering that college bill a little (or a lot!) easier.

-The Heinlein Foundation exists to honor the good works of sci-fi author Robert Heinlein (Stranger in a Strange Land, Starship Troopers, etc.).
-One of three scholarships the foundation awards each year, the Virginia Heinlein Memorial Scholarship rewards women looking to study science in college.
+The Heinlein Foundation exists to honor sci-fi author Robert Heinlein by awarding three scholarships each year.
+One of those funds, the Virginia Heinlein Memorial Scholarship, rewards women looking to study science in college.

 Scholarship: Virginia Heinlein Memorial Scholarship